-North Island is a critically important nesting site for two species of sea turtle, the hawksbill (Eretmochelys imbricate) and green turtle (Chelonia mydas).
+North Island is a critically important nesting site for two species of sea turtle, the Hawksbill (Eretmochelys imbricata) and Green Turtle (Chelonia mydas).
 Both species have been legally protected in Seychelles waters since 1994.

-Green turtles are the most herbivorous of all turtles, while the hawksbill in contrast uses its sharp beak to feed on sponges and other marine invertebrates.
-Green turtles are typically the larger of the two species.
+Green Turtles are the most herbivorous of all turtles, while the Hawksbill in contrast uses its sharp beak to feed on sponges and other marine invertebrates.
+Green Turtles are the larger of the two species.

 As with all sea turtles, females laboriously drag themselves up a favoured beach and dig a nest using their hind flippers.
 The eggs then take around two months to hatch.
 Hawksbills typically nest in the daytime whereas Green Turtles emerge from the sea at night.
 Hawksbill nesting season is from September to March, while the Green Turtle nesting season runs from January to September.